marty-schwarz/MAST30034_Python/lectures/lecture_notes.md

 Most relationships are stochastic; this state of uncertainty is due mainly to the present of
 - latent factors on which y depends but that are not observed or measured (hidden variables)
 - measurement noise

+## Prediction
+- A prediction rule or relationship produces a predictor (mathematically defined).
+A predictor is not random

+## Supervised vs Unsupervised Learning
+-